-These findings emerged from a research programme conducted by the authors in 2007 and 2008; 122 Bedu in and around the St Katherine Protectorate were interviewed in Arabic, mostly in their own homes, about a wide range of demographic, economic, social and environmental issues.
-The findings provided both a PhD study of the impacts of development on South Sinai Bedu, and a rich source of information for our emerging Community Foundation.
-In tandem with our research into the impacts of development on South Sinai's Bedouin communities, a group of British, Egyptian and Bedouin colleagues initiated the Community Foundation for South Sinai.
-(This process and our approach have been discussed elsewhere [Gilbert 2009].)
-Registration (aided by the connections of our Egyptian trustees) took a surprisingly nifty eighteen months; and we were registered as the first community foundation in Egypt in November 2006 - al mo'assessa-t-al ahliya lijanoub sina' (referred to in what follows as 'the mo'assessa').
-The mo'assessa has grown slowly by design; using a natural simile that accords well with the outlook of those we work with, we say we have planted a seed, and are watering it slowly so it puts down strong roots.
-We expect it to grow in time - insha'allah! - into a shady tree that will outlive its founders and shelter many people.
-Our initial plan to raise endowed funds (a keystone of normal community foundation practice) has not been abandoned but deferred in recognition of a financial crisis that erodes endowment income, and a political crisis that exacerbate tensions with Bedu.
-Egyptian donors willing to help Bedu at this point are thin on the ground.
-We are therefore currently spending our limited assets, while fully committed to replacing and augmenting them in future.
-Aiming for an evidence-based approach to practice, our spending priorities have emerged from our research as well as constant contact with local people.
-Much of our grantmaking has supported work to improve access to water in this hyper-arid desert region, primarily through building and improving wells.
-We give regular educational bursaries permitting Bedouin children to attend school; pay medical bills for many people in hardship; provide flood relief, veterinary care and food parcels in Ramadan; and undertake small-scale projects helping people improve their livelihoods, such as teaching women to make felt from their own wool, building a community olive oil press, and starting a livestock bank to help families in poverty.
+The dearth of NGOs in South Sinai has meant a further shift of approach. doing less grant making than a 'standard' community foundation and more hands-on development of our own.
+Aiming for an evidence-based approach to practice, our activity and spending priorities have emerged from our research as well as constant contact with local people.
+Much of our spending has supported work to improve access to water in this hyper-arid desert region, primarily through building and improving wells.
+We give regular educational bursaries permitting Bedouin children to attend school; pay medical bills for many people in hardship; provide flood relief, veterinary care, and food parcels in Ramadan; and undertake small-scale projects helping people improve their livelihoods, such as teaching women to make felt from their own wool, building a community olive oil press, and starting a livestock bank to help families in poverty.
 Some of this work is funded from our own resources, some from funds raised by the Board from both Egyptian donors and visitors to Sinai; and some from small grants.
-Support from the Global Fund for Community Foundations has been critical in helping us to establish and professionalize our operations, so that, while we remain a very small body indeed, our combined skills, resources and local contacts enable us to punch above our weight.
+Support from the Global Fund for Community Foundations has been critical in helping us to build capacity and professionalize our operations; so that, while we remain a very small body indeed, our combined skills, resources and local contacts enable us to punch above our weight.